 - One of the 1 on 1interviewers spent about 30 minutes explaining why he didn't like my work and went through each piece of my portfolio, picking apart each project at the pixel level.
 Told me up front that he didn't want me working there because I wasn't better than him and he only wanted people to work there who he aspired to be like.
 4 Answers

-I applied online and the process took 1 week - interviewed at Google.
+I applied online.
+The process took 3 weeks – interviewed at Google in January 2014.